martinpllu/agent-dev-guide/README.md

 ## The Developer Guide

-The generated Developer Guide serves as an interface between your agent and your codebase.
-It provides:
+The generated Developer Guide serves as a structured interface between your agent and your codebase, providing two key maps:

-- A structured map of your architecture: code layout, application layers, frameworks and libraries, key standards.
+- **Architecture**: Code layout, application layers, frameworks, libraries, and development standards - giving your agent a clear picture of how your system is organised.
-- A structured map of the "development capabilities” that allow your agent to work with the application in a local test environment: interact with servers, read logs, run scripts, interactively access test data and debug the app.
+- **Development Capabilities**: How to interact with servers, read logs, run scripts, access test data, and debug the application in your local environment - enabling your agent to work hands-on with your system.

-- Guidance for the agent to continuously improve the documentation as the application evolves.
+The guide also identifies gaps in your setup and includes instructions for the agent to keep the documentation current as your codebase evolves.

-The Developer Guide helps give your agent the knowledge it needs to develop your application efficiently, autonomously and with a high degree of success.
-It also highlights any gaps in your architecture or missing development capabilities.
-This helps you identify opportunities for improvement, and gives your agent the context for implementing them.

 ## Safety first!

 Development capabilities gives the agent powerful tools to work with the application in a personal development environment.
-However, you must guard against the agent accidentally using the tools against shared environments and especially prodution!
+However, you must guard against the agent accidentally using the tools against shared environments and especially production!

 **Ensure that your development agent has no access to production**, and ideally no access to shared environments.
 Use role-based access controls, for example an AWS IAM role that limits agent permissions to a personal account.